vanzonr/rarray/tutorial.md

 This works for rarrays of rank up to 11.
 For rarrays with higher rank, you have to pass an pointer to the array of extents.

 Thw array `a` has a shape now, but its elements are not initialized.
-Uninitialized values are bad practice, but there are too many ways to do this initialization to be able to cover all of them during construction of the rarray.
-One should aim to initialize the elements of an rarray in the code **shortly after** the definition of the rarray.
+Uninitialized values are bad practice, but have occasional usage.
+One should nonetheless aim to initialize the elements of an rarray in the code **shortly after** the definition of the rarray.

-One way to initialize all the values of an rarray at once is with the `fill` method.
+One way to (re)initialize all the values of an existing rarray at once is with the `fill` method.
 Uniform initialization with the same value (e.g., one) can be done with the fill method with a single argument:
 ```cpp
 rarray<double,2> a(4, 5);